About Me

 My photo

-I am Daneille Snowden, married to Brad for 34 years (1988).
-Mom to three children; Nathan (who is married to Emily & he serves in the U.S. Navy), Felecia, a senior in college with a degree in Psychology Ministry, and Tabitha a freshman in college with a degree in Children's Min.
-I am a missionary to Africa.
-I love sharing the inspiration God gives to me from His Word, and apply it.
+I am Daneille Snowden, married to Brad for 36 years (1988).
+Mom to three children.
+Grandma so far to 4 boys.
+I am a missionary to Africa and I love sharing the inspiration God gives to me from His Word, and apply it.
 I love Jesus with all my heart, and because of that I love people!

 Wednesday, September 19, 2012